paufr/itunes_search_app/README.md

 # Itunes search app

-This project consists of a front end (vue js) and a backend (node js) that connect to the itunes search API to get infromation from artists and albums.
+This project consists of a front end (vue js) and a backend (node js) that connect to the itunes search API to get information from artists and albums.

 Features:
  - Searches artists in real time when typing.